 Precision Transducer Engineering’s Phoenix Loudspeaker

-Running into the folks from Precision Transducer Engineering (PTE) at the 2010 consumer Electronics Show was totally serendipitous considering I had no clue as to who they were.
+Running into the folks from Precision Transducer Engineering (PTE) at the 2010 Consumer Electronics Show was entirely serendipitous, considering I had no idea who they were.
 Got to take my hat off to them because they used the perfect bait to lure me into their room: jazz trumpeter extraordinaire Freddie Hubbard’s Grammy Award-winning album First Light.

-When I entered the Precision Transducer Engineering room the first thing I noticed was their analogue rig.
+When I entered the Precision Transducer Engineering room, the first thing I noticed was their analogue rig.
 This, more than anything, told me these guys were into music, and on a level rarely seen at CES shows, where the promotion of new products and technologies often seems the ruling passion.
-These guys were showing off their LP collection to such an extent that I felt they were a bunch of party heads just wanting to share some music.
-I took a seat between a pair of large loudspeakers and that’s when marketing man Mark Thoke and designer/partner Jim Rush introduced themselves as the men behind PTE.
+These guys were showing off their LP collection to such an extent that I felt they were a bunch of music enthusiasts just wanting to share their passion.
+I took a seat between a pair of large loudspeakers, and that’s when Mark Thoke, the marketing man, and Jim Rush, the designer and partner, introduced themselves as the men behind PTE.

-I was very impressed by what I heard but the price tag was even more amazing—$45k for loudspeakers this good is a steal.
+I was very impressed by what I heard, but the price tag was even more amazing—$45k for loudspeakers this good is a steal.
 I’ve seen loudspeakers at the same asking price but with only a fraction of the Statement’s abilities.
-However, we all know that having a 400 pound gorilla in your living room isn’t going to be everybody’s cup of tea, so a real-world alternative for apartment dwellers is PTE’s smaller and more affordable baby gorilla, the Phoenix active-powered loudspeaker.
+However, we all know that having a 400-pound gorilla in your living room isn’t going to be everybody’s cup of tea.
+Hence, a real-world alternative for apartment dwellers is PTE’s smaller and more affordable baby gorilla, the Phoenix active-powered loudspeaker.

-The Phoenix is a rear-ported, 2-way, self-powered, stand-mounted speaker with an active crossover network similar to its bigger brother.
+The Phoenix is a rear-ported, 2-way, self-powered, stand-mounted speaker featuring an active crossover network similar to its larger sibling.
 It’s 28″ tall by 12″ wide and 16.5″ deep: rather large as far as stand-mounted monitors go.
 It has dual 6.5″ Nomex mid/bass drivers sandwiching a single soft-domed Scanspeak dome tweeter in a classic D’Appolito configuration.
 A specially equalized active crossover network has a very flat response, and three 130-watt Class A/B amplifiers power each driver.
-Rush asserts “…the Phoenix can reproduce 31 Hz at over 113 dB with relative ease without any room reinforcements.
+Rush asserts, “…the Phoenix can reproduce 31 Hz at over 113 dB with relative ease without any room reinforcements.
 Moreover, it will play your favorite music (40 Hz to 20 khZ) with remarkable dexterity at well over 116 dB with ease.”

 These specs are impressive, but what about its ability to realistically reproduce music?

-The rear of the Phoenix has tweeter/woofer level adjustments in 0.5 dB increments with a maximum of +/-2 dB.
+The rear of the Phoenix features tweeter/woofer level adjustments in 0.5 dB increments, with a maximum range of +/-2 dB.
 Another nice feature of the Phoenix is the option of RCA or XLR (balanced) connections.
 My first choice for longer runs is always XLR due to its superior connection and lower noise.

 All in all, the Phoenix is an impressively built loudspeaker.
-Aesthetically speaking, it looks just like any other run-of-mill rectangular loudspeaker, which gives it a zero score on the personality scale.
+Aesthetically speaking, it resembles any other run-of-the-mill rectangular loudspeaker, which earns it a zero score on the personality scale.
 The standard wood finish is also ho-hum (I’m told there are other options).
-The Phoenix is certainly not a stunner in terms of looks but what about performance?
+The Phoenix is undoubtedly not a stunner in terms of looks, but what about performance?

 I doubt that in all my years of listening to loudspeakers I have heard any stand-mounted monitor reproduce music with such dynamic realism.

-If you subscribe to the less-is-more school of thought, you’d expect a self-powered loudspeaker to sound ultra-transparent and truthful to the source—after all the amplifiers are just inches away from the drivers, obviating expensive loudspeaker cables.
+If you subscribe to the less-is-more school of thought, you’d expect a self-powered loudspeaker to sound ultra-transparent and truthful to the source.
+After all, the amplifiers are just inches away from the drivers, thereby obviating the need for expensive loudspeaker cables.
 Admittedly, my experience with active monitors is limited.
-There are a certain few – ATC, ADAM and Meridian – that come to mind, that not only stand out as excellent choices, but excel at their respective craft (our own Carlos Sanchez has his own recording studio and uses a pair of ADAM self-powered monitors).
-I had a pair of ATC active monitors back in the early ’90s (can’t recall the model) and thought very highly of them.
-Lets face it, there’re very few active loudspeakers available on the high-end side of our industry.
+There are a select few – ATC, ADAM, and Meridian – that come to mind, not only standing out as excellent choices but also excelling at their respective crafts (our own Carlos Sanchez has his recording studio and uses a pair of ADAM self-powered monitors).
+I had a pair of ATC active monitors in the early ’90s (I can’t recall the model) and thought very highly of them.
+Let’s face it, there are very few active loudspeakers available on the high-end side of our industry.
 On the pro-audio side, active loudspeakers seem to have become a de facto standard among recording engineers.
-I think one reason active-loudspeakers have a tough time is because they take away the liberty of audiophiles to futz around with amplifiers and cables.
-There are, alas, few things that can quench our audiohiliac thirsts more than the mixing and matching of specially selected components.
+I think one reason active loudspeakers have a tough time is because they take away the liberty of audiophiles to futz around with amplifiers and cables.
+There are, alas, few things that can quench our audiohiliac thirsts more than the mixing and matching of specially selected co

 Performance

-My setup included a pair of AC cords from Echole Cables of Turkey, the Pi Greco CD player (a beautiful Italian top-loader equipped with its own volume control – photo right) and a 1.5 meter run of Faber Audio cable (also Italian).
-With about 150 hours of burn-in logged at different volume levels and with the Phoenix rear switches set at neutral, I felt it was time to put it through its paces.
+My setup included a pair of AC cords from Echole Cables of Turkey, the Pi Greco CD player (a beautiful Italian top-loader equipped with its own volume control, pictured to the right), and a 1.5-meter run of Faber Audio cable (also Italian).
+With approximately 150 hours of burn-in logged at various volume levels and the Phoenix rear switches set to neutral, I felt it was time to put it through its paces.
 Sitting in my dining room, remote in hand, it dawned on me how simple this setup was: self-powered speakers and an all-in-one CD player.
 Nice.
-First song entitled Gone, from the CD “Urbanus” by vibraphonist Stefon Harris and Blackout (Concord Jazz).
-This up-tempo and funk-laced track immediately brought my attention to the Phoenix’s incredible weight, speed and deft at handling low-end information.
-I had never experienced a stand-mounted monitor, albeit a very large one, handle low-frequencies with no strain whatsoever.
-Cymbals were free of artifact and noise and sounded more interwoven in the music rather than floating above it.
-Not an easy feat for any loudspeaker, especially one retailing for about $5k.
-The Phoenix exhibits very low coloration and really gives life and three-dimensional space to voices and instruments.
-Soundstage extended across my dining room with a sense of focus and specificity—without any spot-lighting effect—and with minimum effort.
+The first song, entitled “Gone,” is from the CD “Urbanus” by vibraphonist Stefon Harris and Blackout (Concord Jazz).
+This up-tempo and funk-laced track immediately brought my attention to the Phoenix’s incredible weight, speed, and deft handling of low-end information.
+I had never experienced a stand-mounted monitor, albeit a very large one, handling low frequencies with no strain whatsoever.
+Cymbals were free of artifacts and noise, and sounded more interwoven in the music rather than floating—without any spotlighting effect—and with minimal effort.

-The innate sense of power and control coming from this loudspeaker was demonstrated over and over again, no matter the type of music chosen.
-Another great example of the Phoenix’s grip and control is the enchanting Kothbirofrom preeminent jazz violinist Regina Carter’s latest CD Reverse Thread.
-Kothbiro features an intro by master Kora player Yacouba Sissoko which later leads into Carter’s beautiful play on this enchanting piece (originally penned by Ayub Ogada).
+The innate sense of power and control emanating from this loudspeaker was consistently demonstrated, regardless of the type of music chosen.
+Another excellent example of the Phoenix’s grip and control is the enchanting Kothbiro, featured on preeminent jazz violinist Regina Carter’s latest CD, Reverse Thread.
+Kothbiro features an intro by master Kora player Yacouba Sissoko, which later leads into Carter’s beautiful play on this enchanting piece (penned initially by Ayub Ogada).
 It is wonderful to hear both these delicate string instruments playing side by side—in perfect unison and balance—against a hypnotic melody that is neither intrusive nor highlighted.
-With the Phoenix, I get the sensation the instruments are just floating in a huge vacuum of deep space, a quality usually reserved for big rigs.
-This CD features Stereo Times’ very own Alvester Garnett on drums and I feel very fortunate to have heard this disc during its spirited mastering phase (that took place over a period of many months—once in my home).
-Unfortunately, I did not have the Phoenix here at that time but am so glad that I did get a chance to hear the “before and after.”
+With the Phoenix, I get the sensation that the instruments are just floating in a huge vacuum of deep space, a quality usually reserved for big rigs.
+This CD features Stereo Times’ very own Alvester Garnett on drums and I feel very fortunate to have heard this disc during its spirited mastering phase (that took place for many months—once in my home).
+Unfortunately, I did not have the Phoenix here at that time, but I am glad I got a chance to hear the “before and after.”
 This disc is an excellent example of what can happen when you’ve got an audiophile/musician lending a helping hand in the finalizing of a major jazz project.
-With a great sense of spectral ease, the phoenix demonstrated the virtues of this recording and, once again, the rare opportunity to hear a stand-mounted active-monitor play like a 500 pound gorilla.
-Whenever audio friends and or family came over to visit, they marveled at the sheer sense of scale the Phoenix conveyed even at low to moderate listening levels.
+With a great sense of spectral ease, the phoenix demonstrated the virtues of this recording and, once again, the rare opportunity to hear a stand-mounted active monitor play like a 500-pound gorilla.
+Whenever audio friends and or family came over to visit, they marveled at

 Absolute power corrupts absolutely

-But make no mistake, the Phoenix isn’t a one pony act.
+But make no mistake, the Phoenix isn’t a one-hit wonder.
 While its strengths lie in its dynamic and bass output, it’s far more sophisticated than that.
-I admire how it gets the musical energy out into the room with an uncanny sense of balance, style and grace.
-Also, let’s not underestimate the importance of bass excellence coupled with accurate low end extension.
+I admire how it gets the musical energy out into the room with an uncanny sense of balance, style, and grace.
+Also, let’s not underestimate the importance of bass excellence coupled with accurate low-end extension.
 I think it’s that special combination of power and grace that makes this active monitor so appealing.
-In a recent short discussion with PTE marketing man Mark Thoke, he explained “…the ultra flat frequency-response achieved by way of time-aligned active crossover and state-of-art amplifiers is what you’re hearing that allows us to do things that would be otherwise impossible in a speaker of this size.”
+In a recent brief discussion with PTE marketing manager Mark Thoke, he explained, “…the ultra flat frequency-response achieved by way of time-aligned active crossover and state-of-art amplifiers is what you’re hearing that allows us to do things that would be otherwise impossible in a speaker of this size.”

 In my 17′ by 18′ dining room, I did not need to boost the low-end on the Phoenix with the rear panel switch.
 This slightly exaggerated the excellent bass integration that was already there in the “flat” position.
 In addition, I had the monitors only two feet from the front wall—they do not have to be all the way out in a room to work effectively.
 Once again, the Phoenix is a big monitor whose only drawbacks might lie in its aesthetics and the fact that its self-powered, restricting one’s freedom to switch amplifiers and speaker cables!
-Personally, I for one consider its self-powered status a huge plus when you consider the price/performance ratio.
+I consider its self-powered status a huge plus when considering the price-to-performance ratio.
 And yes, you too might agree once you hear how alive and dynamically engaging these loudspeakers are.

-In the final analysis, the dynamic scale, buttery ease and razor sharp accuracy this powerful active transducer offers is, to my ears, nearly non-existent in anything near its size and asking price.
-If you’re a true fan of music rather than prestigious audio jewelry, you too might find the self-powered Phoenix loudspeaker as outstanding as I do.
+In the final analysis, the dynamic scale, buttery ease, and razor-sharp accuracy this powerful active transducer offers is, to my ears, nearly non-existent in anything near its size and asking price.
+If you’re a true music fan rather than a collector of prestigious audio jewelry, you might also find the self-powered Phoenix loudspeaker as outstanding as I do.

 clement perry